-{ \bf Pixel-based models.} In contrast to object-based models, pixel-based forward-prediction models do not assume direct access to the attribute values of the objects.
+\paragraph{Pixel-based models.} In contrast to object-based models, pixel-based forward-prediction models do not assume direct access to the attribute values of the objects.
 Instead, they operate on images depicting the object configuration, and maintain a single, global world state that is extracted by an image encoder.
-Our image encoder $e$ is a ResNet-18 network~\cite{He_16} that is clipped at the \texttt{res4} block.
-Objects in PHYRE can have seven different colors; hence, the input of the network consists of seven channels with binary values that indicate object presence.
-The representations extracted from the past $\tau$ frames are concatenated before being input into the two dynamics models that we study. \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item \textbf{Spatial transformer networks (\modelstn{})}~\cite{jaderberg2015spatial} split the input frame into segments by detecting objects~\cite{ye2019compositional}, and then encode each object using the encoder $e$.
-Specifically, we use a simple connected components algorithm~\cite{weaver1985centrosymmetric} to split each frame channel into object segments.
+Our image encoder $e$ is a ResNet-18 network~\citep{He_16} that is clipped at the \texttt{res4} block.
+Objects in PHYRE can have seven different colors; hence, the input of the network consists of seven channels with binary values that indicate object presence, consistent with prior work~\citep{bakhtin2019phyre}.
+The representations extracted from the past $\tau$ frames are concatenated before being input into the two models we study. \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item \textbf{Spatial transformer networks (\modelstn{};}~\citep{jaderberg2015spatial}\textbf{)} split the input frame into segments by detecting objects~\citep{ye2019compositional}, and then encode each object using the encoder $e$.
+Specifically, we use a simple connected components algorithm~\citep{weaver1985centrosymmetric} to split each frame channel into object segments.
 The dynamics model concatenates the object channels for the $\tau$ input frames, and predicts a rotation and translation for each channel corresponding to the last frame using a small convolutional network.
-The predicted transformation is applied to each channel independently in the decoder.
+The decoder applies the predicted transformation to each channel.
 The resulting channels are combined into a single frame prediction by summing them.
-Inspired by the training of keypoint localizers~\cite{he2017mask}, we train \modelstn{}s by minimizing the \emph{spatial cross-entropy}, which sums the cross-entropy values of a $H\times W$ softmax prediction over all seven channels.
+Inspired by modern keypoint localizers~\citep{he2017mask}, we train \modelstn{}s by minimizing the \emph{spatial cross- entropy}, which sums the cross-entropies of $H \!\times\!
+W$ softmax predictions over all seven channels.

 \item \textbf{Deconvolutional networks (\modeldec{})} directly predict the pixels in the next frame using a deconvolutional network that does not rely on a segmentation of the input frame(s).
 The representations for the last $\tau$ frames are concatenated along the channel dimension, and passed through a small convolutional network to generate a latent representation for the $t+1^{th}$ frame.
 Latent representation $\hat{z}_{t+1}$ is then decoded to pixels using a deconvolutional network, implemented as series of five transposed-convolution and (bilinear) upsampling layers, with intermediate ReLU activation functions.
 We found \modeldec{}s are best trained by minimizing the \emph{per-pixel cross-entropy}, which sums the cross-entropy of seven-way softmax predictions at each pixel. \end{itemize}